Bart-Breekveldt/Greenspace_accessibility/README.md

 I have integrated the WorldPoP data into the Modular ParksOSM Gravity Model.
 The WorldPoP-OSM Gravity Model follows the base structure of this model.
 I have also changed the procedure in WorldPoP extraction.
 Changes all all included in the WorldPoP-OSM Gravity Model.

 1. The countries Russia, Canada, United States, China, Brazil and Australia are too big to load at once into Python before clipping the city out of it.
-I have used the QGIS raster functionality of mask clipping, which clips over
+I have used the QGIS raster functionality of mask clipping, which clips a raster layer over a vector layer and returns the rasters within the vector boundaries
+2. For the US, Canada and China (which we use for analysis of 11 cities) I decreased the size of the raster with excluding the most sparse/remote regions, because the greenspace accessibility is focused on large cities.
+For the US I these are Alaska and Hawaii, for Canada the regions Yukon, Nunavut, NorthWest Territories and for China Xinjiang, Tibet and Qinghai.
+Extraction is now done in ~ 10m for the 8 countries of the 11 cities
+3. If multiple cities from one country are set, the original country raster is now extracted only once, instead at every city
+4. The geometries of the grids got distorted at the last occasion, I now use to_geopandas() instead of to_pandas() and adjusting the last to obtain the original clean TIF cell-geometries.
+5. Instead of overlay analysis, a more direct clipping operation is now used.
+6. The threshold of 99% area for a grid to be included is changed to 95%, because of problems in Shanghai.
+The sheer size of the city means that the area of the full northernmost grids is less than 99%.
+Still areas with a rounded population of 0 are excluded.
+7. Grids come with a 100m resolution.
+To compare with the original 250m grids, a 300m grid size is used by dissolving by subtracting the column and row numbers by 3 and round them down to create a dissolvement key.
+8. Dissolving some grids got into a MultiPolygon instead of a Polygon because of the smallest of buffers between them not making them one Polygon.
+This is adjusted by reacreate the Polygon geometry with the bounding box coordinates of the dissolved cells.

+For Greater London and Shanghai results will be added later because of computational issues.

 I have tried to do an extraction of worldpop from the WorldPoP GitHub: https://github.com/wpgp/wpgpDownloadPy.
 I have
 1. Downloaded countries ISO3 codes.